TechFishe/TechFishe.com/README.md

 >:warning: I am very bad at writing/explaining stuff, so this is probably going to be very bad.
 I recommend downloading the project on your own machine and looking through the files there to try and understand what is going on.

 # Packages
 Currently I am using [Angular Material](https://material.angular.io) to do the heavy lifting of the UI.
-It´s super easy to work with and if you are wanting to quickly make a webiste using Angular/am bad with UIs, I suggest checking them out.
+I'm using their built-in Pink & Blue-Gray theme but they have 3 other built-in ones as well as the ability to make your own custom theme.
+It´s super easy to work with and if you are wanting to quickly make a webiste using Angular/am bad with UIs, I suggest checking them out. **#NotSponored**

 # Directories
 Here are some importand directories you will want to know about.
 Most of the stuff outside of the [src](src/) folder is mostly just for Angular and Firebase config.
 Inside of the src however, their are a lot of files and folders we need to look at.
 I´ve split them up into different secitons so you can find what you´re looking for.